-- (1) Agricultural Co-Utilization Plan Consistent with 19 NYCRR §§ 900-2.16(e), 900-6.4(s)(1) and 900-10.2, the Permittee shall submit an Agricultural Co-Utilization Plan for the life of the Facility establishing a program or pilot program to implement agricultural co-utilization at the Facility Site to minimize or mitigate potential significant adverse impacts to agricultural resources. - (i) The Agricultural Co-Utilization Plan shall include the following, without limitation: - (a) Evaluation of options for traditional row crops and hay, sheep or other grazing, the cultivation of pollinator-friendly plantings, the installation of apiaries, livestock or livestock products; - (b) A demonstration that the proposed agricultural co-utilization will be feasible; and - (c) An itemization of the proposed investments made by the applicant to facilitate the agricultural co-utilization (e.g., grazing plan, planting pasture species, development of watering facilities, modified access for livestock trailers, panel spacing, additional fencing, access roads, gates, housing, etc.). - (2) Consistent with 19 NYCRR §§ 900-2.16(e), 900-6.4(s)(1) and 900-10.3, the Permittee shall submit an Agricultural Co-Utilization Implementation Plan (Implementation Plan) before the commencement of construction of any agricultural integration facility or the commencement of agricultural co-utilization activities, including all applicable local permits and approvals.
+- (a) The Final Drainage Remediation Plan shall address the following, without limitation: indicate that the existing subsurface drainage will be identified and located before construction as much as is reasonably possible based primarily on consultation with the County Soil and Water Conservation District and the landowner.
+During and after construction, any known existing drain tiles within the Project Footprint will be checked for damage, and any such damaged drain tiles will be repaired or replaced consistent with the New York State Department of Agriculture & Markets details for "Repair of Severed Tile Line" as necessary to prevent offsite drainage issues, or as specified in landowner lease agreements, and will be performed by qualified drain-tile specialists.
+The Applicant will coordinate with the landowner and the environmental/agricultural monitor to continue to monitor drain tiles to ensure repairs are properly functioning. - (2) Agricultural Co-Utilization Plan Consistent with 19 NYCRR §§ 900-2.16(e), 900-6.4(s) and 900-10.2, the Permittee shall submit an Agricultural Co-Utilization Plan for the life of the Facility establishing a program or pilot program to implement agricultural coutilization at the Project Site to minimize or mitigate potential significant adverse impacts to agricultural resources. - (a) The Agricultural Co-Utilization Plan shall include the following, without limitation: - Evaluation of options for traditional row crops and hay, sheep or other grazing, the cultivation of pollinator-friendly plantings, the installation of apiaries, livestock or livestock products; - (ii) A demonstration that the proposed agricultural co-utilization will be feasible; and

+- (iii)An itemization of the proposed investments made by the applicant to facilitate the agricultural co-utilization (e.g., grazing plan, planting pasture species, development of watering facilities, modified access for livestock trailers, panel spacing, additional fencing, access roads, gates, housing, etc.). - (3) Consistent with 19 NYCRR §§ 900-2.16(e), 900-6.4(s) and 900-10.3, the Permittee shall submit an Agricultural Co-Utilization Implementation Plan (Implementation Plan) before the commencement of construction of any agricultural integration facility or the commencement of agricultural co-utilization activities, including all applicable local permits and approvals.
 Each Implementation Plan shall include the following:

-- (i) landowner agreements allowing access for authorized co-utilization activities (e.g., sheep farmers/beekeepers); - (ii) prescribed plan details for authorized coutilization activities (e.g., grazing plans); - (iii) long-term farming contracts; - (iv) site plans depicting operational agricultural coutilization equipment and facility components; - (v) decommissioning requirements for associated infrastructure (water wells, water lines, fencing, barns, etc.); and - (vi) compliance with applicable NYSAGM regulations and other applicable regulations and guidance.
+- (b) prescribed plan details for authorized coutilization activities (e.g., grazing plans); - (c) long-term farming contracts; - (d) site plans depicting operational agricultural coutilization equipment and facility components; - (e) decommissioning requirements for associated infrastructure (water wells, water lines, fencing, barns, etc.); and - (f) compliance with applicable NYSAGM regulations and other applicable regulations and guidance.